rferraton/mssql_naming_convention/SchemaRules.md

 - **[Global Rules](GlobalRules.md)** and

 Schemas in databases are used to :
-- separate objects in different namespaces
+- separate objects in differents namespaces
 - provide a kind of groups of objects where security access may be applied

 ### SC1 : Case